Marubozu Candlestick

 A Marubozu is a single-candlestick pattern characterized by a long body with little to no shadows (wicks), indicating that an asset traded strongly in one direction from the open to the close.

-The Marubozu is a powerful signal in technical analysis, derived from Japanese candlestick charting.
-The word "Marubozu" translates to "bald" or "shaved head" in Japanese, referring to the lack of shadows (wicks) on the candlestick.
-Visually, a Marubozu is a long rectangular block.
-Its defining feature is that the opening price and closing price are at the extreme ends of the day's range.
-This means: * For a **Bullish (White/Green) Marubozu**, the Open = Low and the Close = High. * For a **Bearish (Bear/Red) Marubozu**, the Open = High and the Close = Low.
-This lack of wicks indicates that there was no hesitation in the market.
-In a bullish Marubozu, buyers were willing to buy at every price point up to the close.
-In a bearish Marubozu, sellers dominated from the opening bell to the final second.
-It represents a day of pure conviction and often marks a significant shift in sentiment.
+The Marubozu is an incredibly powerful and visually distinct signal in modern technical analysis, originally derived from Japanese candlestick charting centuries ago.
+The word "Marubozu" itself translates directly to "bald" or "shaved head" in Japanese, which is a vivid reference to the total lack of shadows (wicks) on either the top or the bottom of the candlestick.
+It is a symbol of absolute conviction by one side of the market.
+Visually, a Marubozu appears as a long, solid rectangular block on a chart.
+Its defining mechanical feature is that the opening price and the final closing price for that specific period are at the absolute extreme ends of the day's total trading range.
+This means: - For a Bullish (White or Green) Marubozu, the Open price is equal to the Low, and the Close price is equal to the High. - For a Bearish (Black or Red) Marubozu, the Open price is equal to the High, and the Close price is equal to the Low.
+This striking lack of wicks indicates to the observer that there was zero hesitation or reversal in the market during the entire session.
+In a bullish Marubozu, buyers were aggressively willing to purchase at every single price point right up until the closing bell.
+In a bearish Marubozu, sellers dominated the narrative from the very opening second to the final tick.
+It represents a day of pure, unadulterated conviction and almost always marks a significant shift in the underlying market sentiment or the start of a major move.

 Key Takeaways

-There are three main variations of the Marubozu, depending on the strictness of the definition: 1. **Marubozu Full:** The perfect version with absolutely no wicks.
-The open is the exact high/low and the close is the exact low/high.
-This is the strongest signal.
-2. **Marubozu Open:** Has a wick on the closing side but not the opening side.
-This implies the price moved strongly from the open but retraced slightly at the end.
-3. **Marubozu Close:** Has a wick on the opening side but not the closing side.
-This implies some initial volatility before the price trended strongly into the close.
-While the "Full" Marubozu is the textbook definition, traders often accept small wicks as long as the body is significantly large relative to the wicks and surrounding candles.
+Marubozu patterns "work" by providing a snapshot of extreme supply or demand dominance.
+Unlike a Doji or a Spinning Top, which show indecision, the Marubozu shows total resolution.
+There are three main variations of the Marubozu that traders monitor to understand how the price action is working: * Marubozu Full: This is the "perfect" textbook version with absolutely no wicks on either side.
+The open is the exact high or low, and the close is the exact opposite.
+This is the strongest possible signal of one-sided control. * Marubozu Open: This variation has a small wick on the closing side but none on the opening side.
+This implies that the price moved very strongly immediately from the open, but encountered a tiny bit of counter-pressure or profit-taking just before the close. * Marubozu Close: This features a wick on the opening side but not the closing side.
+This suggests there was some initial volatility and a brief attempt by the opposite side to take control, but the dominant side eventually overwhelmed them and forced a close at the extreme high or low.
+While the "Full" Marubozu is the theoretical ideal, professional traders often accept small "noise" wicks as long as the body is significantly larger than the wicks and the surrounding average candles.
+The larger the body relative to previous candles, the more significant the signal is considered to be.

 How to Trade the Marubozu